[ Use case ]

 The portal for clients who don’t want to wait

 Some clients don’t want monthly PDFs.
 They want to check in themselves.
-Burrow’s read-only portal gives them a live view of their project’s event timeline — without granting admin access to WordPress, Shopify, GitHub, or Stripe.
+Burrow’s read-only portal gives them a live view of their project’s event timeline — without granting admin access to WordPress, GitHub, or Stripe.

 Between calls, the portal answers “what’s been happening?” without your team doing anything.
 The monthly digest is the formal summary.
 The portal is the always-on transparency layer.